ORTHOPTIC PROGRAM

 A large part of the education in orthoptics consists of hands-on experience with patients.
 But the educational experience always takes priority over patient flow, as long as the dignity and respect for patients is maintained.
 Though our clinics are often busy, we usually have enough clinical support so that the orthoptic student will not be rushed through the exam, so as to learn as much as possible from each case.

-Grooming Leaders of the Future
+Grooming Leaders of The Future

 Whether you envision your future as a teacher, a researcher, an author, or a clinician, the REI program prepares you for wherever your career may take you.
 But all of our students are primed for leadership roles in the profession of orthoptics.
 When you choose this career, you choose to become a part of a small, but growing profession.
 Much of that growth is due to the efforts of certified orthoptists, supporting and promoting the field.
 In a small profession, every single individual is important to the future, and many graduates of our program have assumed prominent roles in the American Association of Certified Orthoptists and the American Orthoptic Council.